How to Use AI to REDUCE EFFICIENCY and INCREASE Legal Costs

 3. AI Wastes Time When Not Curated

-Real-world problem: I’ve received AI-written emails that tried to sound impressive but buried the point in flowery language.
+Real-world problem: I’ve frequently received AI-written emails that tried to sound impressive but buried the point in flowery language.
 Instead of helping, it made me think less of the sender.

 In contracts, this effect is amplified.
 AI may flag issues as unfair just because they aren’t symmetrical—without recognizing differences in party roles or deal dynamics.